farihaa1/typescript-assignment/readme.md

 }
 ```

-When to use unknown?
+### When to use `unknown`?

-    When you want to enforce type checks before performing operations on a variable.
+1. When you want to enforce type checks before performing operations on a variable.

-    If you’re working with data of uncertain type, such as from APIs or external sources.
+2. If you’re working with data of uncertain type, such as from APIs or external sources.

-    Use it when type safety is more important than flexibility.
+3. Use it when type safety is more important than flexibility.

 🧠 Pro Tip: Use unknown over any when you want safe handling of dynamically typed data.

 **never Type**

-What is never?
+### What is `never`?

 The never type represents values that will never occur.
 It's typically used in cases where you expect an impossible situation, such as when a function throws an error or enters an infinite loop.